wo3kie/xmlgrep/README.md

 # xmlgrep
-Find a given text return it position in xml as an XPath
+Find a given text return it position in a xml as an XPath

 ## website
 https://github.com/wo3kie/xmlgrep